 Darbster Foundation Projects

-Transporting Doggies to New England – In 2017, Darbster Foundation partnered with Palm Beach County Animal Care and Control and our valued rescue partners up north to save and transport 70 dogs.
-“Square Heads” (Bully Breeds) made up more than half of the dogs that have been transported year-to-date.
-96 percent of the dogs transported up north have already been adopted.
-With the help of key volunteers and using the Dogs Playing for Life enrichment program to learn about the dogs, profiles that include photos, videos, and descriptions individual dogs are created and shared with our northern rescue partners.
+Transporting Doggies to New England – Since 2017, Darbster Foundation has partnered with local South Florida shelters and our valued rescue partners up north to save and transport 285 dogs.
+“Square Heads” (Bully Breeds) make up more than half of the dogs that are transported.
+Profiles that include photos, videos, and descriptions individual dogs are created and shared with our northern rescue partners.
 With this valuable information in-hand, our rescue partners are able to confidently choose dogs for their adopters.
-We hope to double the number of dogs saved and transported in 2018.
+With the opening of our own adoption facility, Darbster Doggy in 2018 and the purchase of a 30-dog capacity trailer in 2019, we hope to double the number of dogs saved and transported this year.

 Cats-Kittens Spays and Neuters – Did you know that a single pair of cats and their kittens can produce thousands and thousands of offspring in just seven years?
 It is estimated that there are more than 200,000 free roaming cats in Palm Beach County alone.
 To help control the cat and kitten population in our Florida location, Darbster Foundation has funded more than 3,000 spay and neuter surgeries since 2009.

 Adopt: Looking to adopt?
 Take a peak at www.darbsterkitty.com for our adoptable animals!